ethereumclassic/ethereumclassic.github.io/content/blog/2024-01-30-ethereum-classics-roadmap/index.md

 - greater flexibility and adaptability,
 - community-driven decision-making,
 - reduced risk of centralization and resilience to social attacks, and
-- learning from other projects' experiences
+- learning from other projects' experiences.

 ## There Are no Disadvantages for Not Having a Roadmap